cromiecodes/January-at-L3A/README.md

 - Technical Project Manager

 ## Onboarding
 Onboarding began right away on January 4th, 2023.
+We began laying down the pipeline for the Query Campaign and learning about L3A's products.

 ## Research
 I was given 7 years worth of R&D to analyze, evaluate and digest.
+I began looking over all internal files and completing daily evaluations (Jan 5, 2023).

 ## Knowledge Base
-Ashton assigned me a knowledge base quiz to test my industry knowledge as well as my knowledge of L3A
+Ashton assigned me a knowledge base quiz to test my industry knowledge as well as my knowledge of L3A and I completed the knowledge base within 24 hours then met with Ashton to discuss the 5 questions I still needed guidance on (Jan 6, 2023).
+Following this call, CJ and I also recieved our second batch of weekly assignments (Jan 9, 2023).

 ## Values
-After an intro with Dr. James, as a team we all begin to resonate on L3As values
+After an intro with Dr. James, as a team we all begin to resonate on L3As values.
+We held an intro call for our First Focus Group Workshop and began preparing the materials needed for the first formal call.
+I created a schedule and presented it to the L3A team (Jan 9, 2023).

 ## Brand Development
 After designing a skeleton of values we are able to begin establishing the L3A brand.
+We were able to start planning L3As brand keeping Dr. James' ethical knowledge in mind and finalized the schedule for our Ethics FGW (Jan 10-16, 2023).

 ## Philosophy Focus Group Workshop
-Focus Group Workshop (FGW) #1 is held and recorded.
-Our goal following the FGW was to turn our mission statement into an ethical statement.
+Focus Group Workshop (FGW) #1 was held and recorded.
+Our goal following the FGW was to turn our mission statement into an ethical statement (Jan 17, 2023).

 ## Query Tool Campaign
 Our Query Tool Campaign was launched and dev outreach began via Twitter, email/phone and LinkedIn.
 Beta testers filled out the sign up form and begin navigating to our platform.
 Medium write-up was launched and onboarding materials/FAQs were uploaded to Gitbook.
-Testers will be directed to our Google Meet signup for a 45 minute walkthrough session with further instructions if they are stuck in the getting started phase.
+Testers will be directed to our Google Meet signup for a 45 minute walkthrough session with further instructions if they are stuck in the getting started phase (Jan 18, 2023).

 ## TV Apearance
 L3As first television appearance was filmed on January 23rd 2023.
 I was interviewed by NFT HEAT Podcast by John Kraski and Justin Shenkarow on Altrd TV.
 I spoke briefly about L3A and the beta tester campaign.